 If you like to know more about the Spanish purchase process, please read the information in this pdf-document: The purchase of a house or an apartment in Spain

-C&D Solicitors is based in Torrox on the Costa del Sol in Andalucia.
-Our main work area is the Axarquia (eastern part of the Malaga province with towns like Nerja, Frigiliana, Competa, Viñuela, Velez-Malaga, Arenas, Alcaucin, etc.), but we offer our services for buying a house in the whole of the Malaga province and the rest of Andalucia.
+C&D Solicitors is based in Torrox on the Costa del Sol in Andalusia.
+Our main work area is the Axarquia (eastern part of the Malaga province with towns like Nerja, Frigiliana, Competa, Viñuela, Velez-Malaga, Arenas, Alcaucin, etc.).
+However, we also offer our services for buying a house in the rest of the Malaga province and Andalusia.
 Please feel free to contact us if you have any questions or if you are interested in a first (free) meeting in our office.